STFlow: Data-Coupled Flow Matching for Geometric Trajectory Simulation: Introduction

-In this work, we introduce Spatio-Temporal Flow (STFlow) to address this gap.
-STFlow is a probabilistic geometric trajectory simulation model based on \textit{flow matching}~\citep{lipman2023flow}.
-STFlow improves simulation accuracy by drastically simplifying the mapping between the prior and data distributions while maintaining the scalability of diffusion-based approaches.
+In this work, we argue that incorporating conditioning information directly into the generative prior is essential for efficient and scalable conditional trajectory simulation.
+We introduce Spatio-Temporal Flow (STFlow), a probabilistic simulation model for fixed-length geometric trajectories based on Flow Matching~\citep{liu2022flowstraightfastlearning, lipman2023flow}.
+STFlow lowers simulation errors and improves training and inference efficiency by employing data-dependent couplings.
+This coupling is used to construct informed random-walk priors that simplify the mapping between the prior and data distributions by reflecting the statistics of the dynamics present in the conditioning signal.
+STFlow combines this strategy with a permutation- and time-shift equivariant spatiotemporal architecture.
 Our main contributions are summarized as follows: \begin{itemize} \item We introduce STFlow, a data-driven simulator that learns a permutation-invariant probability distribution over the dynamics of a set of particles.
-STFlow utilizes convolutional and message passing neural network components to effectively model spatio-temporal dependencies while respecting the permutational symmetry fundamental to all N-body dynamical systems. \item We propose a simple yet effective prior distribution for geometric trajectory data.
-By constructing the prior as a random walk with parameters estimated from the trajectory's initial observed timesteps, the resulting samples are naturally coupled during training, which allows for effective learning of a straighter flow from prior to data. \item We evaluate our approach on three challenging datasets: a synthetic physics-based N-body system dataset, pedestrian trajectory forecasting, and molecular dynamics simulation.
-Our results show that STFlow outperforms the existing state-of-the-art for these challenging benchmarks in most cases.
-Moreover, we investigate the importance of the physics-informed prior and architectural design choices, and find that these are key drivers of the observed performance improvements. \end{itemize}
+STFlow utilizes convolutional and message passing neural network components to effectively model spatio-temporal dependencies while scaling linearly in both the number of particles and trajectory length. \item We propose a simple yet effective prior distribution for the conditional trajectory simulation setting based on data-dependent couplings.
+By constructing the prior as a random walk with parameters estimated from the trajectory's observed timesteps, the resulting samples are naturally coupled during training and inference.
+This allows for effective learning of a straighter flow from prior to data, requiring only a few integration steps during inference whilst increasing simulation fidelity. \item We evaluate our approach on three challenging datasets: a synthetic physics-based N-body system dataset, human trajectory forecasting, and molecular dynamics simulation.
+Our results show that STFlow produces the lowest prediction errors on these benchmarks in almost all experiments.
+Moreover, we validate scalability, we display goodness-of-fit and we investigate the importance of the coupled prior and architectural design choices, and find that these are key drivers of the observed performance improvements. \end{itemize}